This guide was written for a few different people:

 When communicating in advance about upcoming changes:

-When preparing training materials, include information on pertinent policies and how individual workflows fit within the larger business processes.
+When preparing training materials, including information on pertinent policies and how individual workflows fit within the larger business processes.
 Train on the best-case scenario processes as well as the most common exception cases.
 People are more likely to adopt new processes if they understand why the processes are changing, and where their work fits within the larger business context.

 Finally, be realistic.
 Depending on the magnitude of your changes and the quality of your training, the first few weeks or months are likely to be chaotic.
-It will to take some time before your KPIs hit your desired metrics.
+It will take some time before your KPIs hit your desired metrics.

 Throughout the earlier chapters, the focus has been on business process management within an existing organization that initiates either a "bottoms-up" or "top-down approach to improve business efficiency by streamlining business processes.
 This chapter covers four special situations that may become part of any business’ strategic direction.
 Let us take a look at them and highlight some of the unique challenges and BPM requirements for: